code-with-amitk/Code-examples/System-Design/Concepts/Terms/README.md

 - [Atomic in multi-threaded program](/Threads_Processes_IPC/Terms/README.md#at) is different from Atomic in Distributed Systems.
 - In Distributed systems Atomic means
   - When Application is writing to DB and some fault occurs(process crash, LAN cable loose, Disk full) then application will not see DB in inconsistent state.
+- **How to achieve Atomicity?**
-  - Atomicity is achieved using [Transactions](Transaction), ie when some transaction fails then its Aborted and DB comes in old state.
+- Using [Transactions](Transaction), ie when some transaction fails then its Aborted and DB comes in old state.

 <a name=av></a>
 ### Availability